-Independent Chair/Directors • We have an independent Chairman and all directors are independent, other than our CEO.
-New Finance Committee The Board plans to establish a new Finance Committee effective May 2018.
-The Finance Committee will assist the Board in overseeing policies, practices, strategies and risks relating to our financial affairs, including with respect to capital allocation, M&A, global treasury activities, insured risk management and tax planning.
+GOVERNANCE HIGHLIGHTS Independent Chair/Directors • We have an independent Chair and all directors are independent, other than our CEO.
+New Finance Committee Our Board established a new Finance Committee comprised of independent directors in 2018. • The Finance Committee assists the Board in overseeing policies, practices, strategies, and risks relating to our financial affairs, including with respect to capital allocation matters such as share repurchases, dividend policy, capital expenditures and M&A, as well as global treasury activities, insured risk management, and tax planning.
 Board Committee Refreshment Our Board periodically reviews committee composition and chair positions, seeking the appropriate blend of continuity and fresh perspectives on committees.
-Prior to the first meeting of the Finance Committee, we will refresh the composition of our standing committees.
+In addition to establishing a new Finance Committee, we refreshed the composition of our standing committees in 2018, including appointing new Chairs for the Audit and Compensation Committees.
 Annual Majority Vote Director Elections & Mandatory Resignation Policy All of our directors are elected annually by our shareholders.
-Our directors must receive a majority of the votes cast in uncontested elections to be elected.
-We have a director resignation policy that requires a current director to tender his or her resignation to the Board if he or she does not receive a majority of the votes cast.
+Our directors must receive a majority of the votes cast in uncontested elections to be elected. • We have a director resignation policy that requires a current director to tender his or her resignation to the Board if he or she does not receive a majority of the votes cast.
 The Governance and Nominating Committee will recommend to the full Board whether to accept the resignation or whether to take other action.
 Proxy Access • Our by-laws permit a shareholder or a group of up to 20 shareholders owning 3% or more of our outstanding common stock continuously for at least three years to nominate and include in our proxy materials director candidates constituting up to the greater of two individuals or 20% of the Board, provided that the shareholder(s) and the nominee(s) satisfy the requirements specified in our by-laws.
 Special Shareholder Meetings Our by-laws provide that shareholders who hold 25% or more of our outstanding stock may call a special meeting of shareholders.
-Elimination of Super-majority Provisions We amended our charter to eliminate the super-majority voting provision applicable to business combinations with related persons.
-At this Annual Meeting, the Board is recommending to shareholders that they approve the Board's proposals to amend our charter to remove our remaining super-majority voting provisions.
+Elimination of Super-majority We amended our charter to eliminate the super-majority voting provision applicable to business combinations with related persons.
+Provisions • At this Annual Meeting, the Board is recommending to shareholders that they approve the Board's proposals to amend our charter to remove our remaining super-majority voting provisions.